El Uruguay a través de un siglo.

 Fortuyn’s assassin, Volkert van der Graaf, was diagnosed with Asperger’s syndrome.
 He was someone like me.
 To him, Fortuyn may have been a new Hitler on the rise.
 He feared Fortuyn would tear down Dutch society so that the weak, such as the poor and refugees, would suffer, and also animals, as he had been an animal rights activist.
 Van der Graaf drew a logical conclusion from the facts, or so he believed.
 The problem with this kind of thinking is that we don’t know the future.
 Mass immigration can destabilise a country.
 Van der Graaf had good intentions, but Fortuyn also believed he was serving the Netherlands.
 Yet, there was something evil about Fortuyn.
 I am not a trained psychologist, but Fortuyn was someone who wanted to be the centre of attention and wield power, and didn’t care about the consequences of his actions, much like Donald Trump.

 Harry Mens, a Dutch real estate tycoon whom you might call the Dutch Donald Trump, had promoted Fortuyn on his television show, Business Class.
 So, like Trump, Mens had a television show.
-Fortuyn’s appearance on his show foreshadowed a new type of politics, common in the United States but not in the Netherlands, in which wealthy money men run puppet politicians.
+Fortuyn’s appearance on his show foreshadowed a new type of politics, common in the United States but not in the Netherlands, in which wealthy money men fund the politicians.
 I found Mr Mens to be a questionable character, boasting and flaunting his wealth.
 At the time, I didn’t think of Trump, but there are parallels.
 His programme was about investments with people in suits and dresses promoting their investment services.
 A few advertisers on his show turned out to be frauds, such as Palm Invest.

 Life went on

-Another poster on BeursKings, Gung Ho, who lived in the Dutch countryside, favoured traditional US conservatism and posted lengthy pieces copied from American websites, including some claiming that US Neoconservatives were Leninist agitators.
+Another noteworthy poster on BeursKings, Gung Ho, who lived in the Dutch countryside, favoured traditional US conservatism and posted lengthy pieces copied from American conservative websites, including some claiming that US Neoconservatives were Leninist agitators.
 He enthusiastically promoted a penny stock, Clifton Mining, and believed that colloidal silver was a cure against many diseases.
 That made him the subject of mockery, most notably by Amoricano, an American of Dutch origin who long had been on IEX.
 Gung Ho might have been in the military and had friends in the American military, or so his sparse remarks about his personal life suggested.

 No gain without pain